 At best, TVAAS is a rough estimate of teacher performance.
 A fairly solid indicator that a teacher earning a “5” is NOT a “1,” but relatively meaningless otherwise.

 Now, of course, Tennessee has transitioned to new tests.
 TNReady has been fraught with problems, but even if it hadn’t been, the results would render TVAAS data highly suspect.
-So, more than 50% of the score attributed to teacher prep programs comes from a number that is essentially meaningless.
+So, 33% — the largest single portion — of the score attributed to teacher prep programs comes from a number that is essentially meaningless.
 Let me be clear: Schools receiving grades of 4 (the highest) or 1 (the lowest) on this metric are getting numbers that have no basis in statistical reality.

 The next area of importance to a program’s score is the profile of the candidates enrolled in their program.
 Here, the state is looking for high academic achievers and overall diversity.